 Very few analysts use the no-growth perpetuity model for calculating Terminal Value.

-Terminal Value Calculations – Exit multiple
+Terminal Value Calculations – Exit Multiple

 Most models will incorporate both valuation approaches and often include sensitivities showing values at various discount rates, growth rates, and terminal multiples.
-It is imperative that you discuss relevant growth and terminal multiple assumptions with your team because what defines a reasonable range of parameters varies by company, industry, economic conditions, etc. Extreme caution is advised as the terminal value is often a major part of the total firm value (>60%).
+You must discuss relevant growth and terminal multiple assumptions with your team because what defines a reasonable range of parameters varies by company, industry, economic conditions, etc. Extreme caution is advised as the terminal value is often a major part of the total firm value (>60%).
 The terminal value represents the present value in the final projection year of the company’s free cash flows after the final year.
 Therefore, it is useful to calculate the EBIT and EBITDA multiples implied by a perpetuity growth terminal value and vice versa as a test of reasonableness.

 When the EBITDA transaction multiple is 7x,